kjblanchard/goon/README.md

 # Goon Engine

-A engine built in Cpp, that you can create a game with lua scripts.
+A engine built in cpp.
 Trying to learn a bit more about cpp, 3d programming/opengl, and multi platform engine building.
-Thanks to @Cherno for insight.
 - Mostly developed on macos apple silicon
 - Using minimal IDE, 100% vim and lldb for debugging.
 - Tracking the project in github projects